rs3lab/mage-artifact/README.md

 ## Overview
 *Mage* is a remote memory system that enables offloading of scalable memory-intensive applications.

 *Mage* is built on three principles to remove the system software overhead and achieve near hardware line-rate performance.
-The three principles are: 1. **Asynchronous decoupling** where *Mage* dedicates cores for eviction and disallows synchronous reclamation.
+The three principles are:

+1. **Asynchronous decoupling** where *Mage* dedicates cores for eviction and disallows synchronous reclamation.
 2. **Pipelined execution** where *Mage* splits one batch in reclamation into multiple and executes different stages in eviction in an out-of-order fashion with multiple batches.
-3. **Contention avoidance** *Mage* prioritizes scalability over locality in its data structure design.
+3. **Contention avoidance** *Mage* prioritizes scalability over algorithmic accuracy in its data structure design.

 This repo includes the source code and documentation of *Mage*.
 Its organization is listed below.
 ```bash